 A Cc, short for “carbon copy”, is a copy of an email message sent to a recipient whose email address appears in the message’s Cc header field.

-An email address is the name for an electronic postbox that can receive (and send) email messages on a network (such as the internet or a local network not connected to the wider internet).
+An email address is a name for an electronic postbox that can receive (and send) email messages on a network (such as the internet or a local network not connected to the wider internet).

 The email body is the main part of an email message that contains the message’s text, images and other data (such as attached files).